 There's spectacular, Tony-nominated dancing.

 A common sight in classic musicals is energetic tap dancing, and Funny Girl is no exception.
 The character who does the most of it is Eddie Ryan, Fanny's best friend.
 Jared Grimes plays the role in the current revival and received widespread acclaim for his performance, especially his sharp tapping among other styles.
 And the cherry on top?
 He got a Best Featured Actor in a Musical Tony nomination for it, too.
-Feldstein and Lynch may be the marquee names, but you won't be able to take your eyes off Grimes when he dances.
+Michele and Feldshuh may be the marquee names, but you won't be able to take your eyes off Grimes when he dances.

 Funny Girl is in the Grammy Hall of Fame.

 The original Broadway cast recording of Funny Girl was inducted into the Grammy Hall of Fame in 2004, a prestigious honor reserved for music with lasting cultural significance.
 That's not the only honor the musical has received, however.
 Funny Girl got eight Tony nominations in 1964, though it faced stiff competition from Hello, Dolly!, which ended up sweeping the ceremony.